elephantscale/es-training-new/HuggingFace/slides/About-HF-Class.md

 ## Pre-requisites and Expectations

- * Basic learning familiarity is assumed
+ * Basic machine learning familiarity is assumed

  * Have a Python development environment